19 Must-Follow Mental Health Influencers on Instagram!

 This account is educational, yes, but it also provides actionable communication skills and scripts to help people feel confident when communicating.

-If you struggle setting boundaries in relationships (who doesn’t, really), this account is for you.
+If you struggle with setting boundaries in relationships (and really, who doesn’t?), this account is for you.

 Bio

-The account boasts a nice mix of graphics and videos.
-For Spanish speakers, it’s great that she has nearly identical content on her Spanish page.
+This account boasts a nice mix of graphics and videos.
+For Spanish speakers, it’s great that Dr. Buque offers nearly identical content on her Spanish feed.

 @michaeljameswong